As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 HD Plants and Herbs

-Skyrim’s flora suffers significantly at the hands of the resolution gods, their low pixel count turning them into splodges rather than petalled beauties.
+Skyrim's flora suffers significantly at the hands of the resolution gods, their low pixel count turning them into splodges rather than petaled beauties.
 HD Plants and Herbs sharpen them up and make them bloom with sharp, defined leaves.

 Real Vision ENB

 Real Vision ENB is a graphical mod that produces some absolutely tremendous photorealistic effects, especially when combined with a number of other mods available from the Steam Workshop.
 Take a look at the video above to see the mod in action.
 Just remember to draw breath every once in a while.
+Real Vision ENB is designed to work with Climates of Tamriel, so make sure you have that installed, too.

 The City of Bromjunaar

-The City of Bromjunaar mod transforms the location of Labyrinthian into a re-settled city and the “city for mages” as a reward for completing the College of Winterhold questline.
+The City of Bromjunaar mod transforms the location of Labyrinthian into a resettled city and the "city for mages" as a reward for completing the College of Winterhold questline.
 It has six houses, an alchemist shop, a market with six merchants, a blacksmith, a small dungeon, an inn, a castle, a jail, and a mage academy.

 Climates of Tamriel

-A weather and atmosphere modification, Climates of Tamriel entirely recalibrates the weather and lighting of Skyrim for a much more realistic and picturesque world.
+A weather and atmosphere modification, Climates of Tamriel, entirely recalibrates the weather and lighting of Skyrim for a much more realistic and picturesque world.
 Clouds, sunsets, storms, rain, and mists are just some of the thousands of effects that it adds, with everything created from scratch.
 The entire lighting system is handcrafted for more realistic sun and starlight.
-The impact on the game’s atmosphere is indisputable.
-It’ll hammer your system, but if your PC has the muscle, this is a must-have.
+The impact on the game's atmosphere is indisputable.
+It'll hammer your system, but if your PC has the muscle, this is a must-have.

 Skyrim mods - lightweight potions